sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 #0   running   2019-03-21T13:05:47Z   0.0%   16M of 256M   126.8M of 1G
 ```

-Make sure that the application works correctly by calling the `index` route or the `hello` route.
+Make sure that the application works correctly by calling the `index` route.
 Should the application not work for whatever reason, you can call the following command to access the logs:

 ```Shell
 cf logs <YOUR-APPLICATION-NAME> --recent